 During and after the Indonesian National Revolution, which followed World War II, approximately 300,000 people, predominantly Indos, were forced to leave independent Indonesia to be “repatriated” to the Netherlands.
-In the late 1950s and early 1960s roughly 60,000 of them continued their diaspora mainly to the United States, where they have smoothly assimilated and integrated into mainstream American society.
-Many ended up settling in warmer, more inviting locations in the west such as Hawaii, California, parts of the Pacific Northwest and desert Southwest.
+In the late 1950s and early 1960s, roughly 60,000 of them continued their diaspora mainly to the United States, where they have smoothly assimilated and integrated into mainstream American society.
+Many ended up settling in warmer, more inviting locations in the west such as Hawaii, California, parts of the Pacific Northwest and Southwest.
 They can now be found in almost all 50 states.
-This group of refugee-immigrants has been most successful in assimilating in their adoptive countries.
+This group of refugee-immigrants has been one of the most successful in assimilating in their adoptive countries.

 Farewell Dutch East Indies

 The following is written by Enrico Koks from Dutch-Indonesian Community.
 This is used by permission and constantly updated.

 Before the current Republic Indonesia there was already plan for an autonomous state.
 Even before World War II, there were plans to declare the Dutch-Indies an autonomous state.
 It would be a state with a separate administration but still be part of the Dutch Kingdom (like how Australia and New Zealand belongs to the British Kingdom).

 During the World War, Japanese introduced Indonesian nationalists with the idea of Asian’s ruling over European colonies in the region.
 Therefore, Indonesian nationalists were trained by the Japanese Army and divided in civil militia.

 After the War, these nationalists kept the idea of an independent Republic rather as a state in the Dutch Kingdom.
 On August 17, 1945, the nationalist party of Indonesia declared an independent republic.